Margin Trading on WhiteBIT

 - Margin trading is a tool that allows trading assets on the market using borrowed funds, enabling traders to profit from price increases and decreases.

-- A long position involves purchasing an asset with the expectation of its price to appreciate, while a short position involves selling a financial instrument with the expectation of its price to depreciate.
+- A long position involves purchasing an asset with the expectation of its price appreciation, while a short position involves selling a financial instrument with the expectation of its price decline.

-- Leverage is a multiplier that uses borrowed funds to increase the user’s available trading balance.
+- Leverage is a multiplier that uses borrowed funds to increase the user’s available trading deposit.

-The digital asset industry, especially in recent years, has been adopting the experiences of traditional markets and providing users with various tools to implement trading strategies.
+In recent years, the digital asset industry has been adopting the experiences of traditional markets and providing users with various tools to implement trading strategies.
 These tools have gained popularity because they allow trading with borrowed funds, protect positions from unwanted price movements, and benefit from price fluctuations.
 Overall, they make users more flexible on highly volatile markets.

-These tools create a unique opportunity to generate higher profits, but also entail significant risks.
+It creates a unique opportunity to generate higher profits, but also entails significant risks.
 Let’s delve into the details of why traders love “high leverage,” what margin trading is all about, and why we often hear about “liquidations” in the market.
 Let’s get started!

 What Is Margin Trading?